-If you have not yet signed up but would like to become a Gilder Lehrman Digital Volunteer, please select a project from the list below and create a free account by selecting the “Create Account” option in the top menu bar and completing the form.
+If you have not yet signed up but would like to become a Gilder Lehrman Digital Volunteer, please select a project from the list below and create a free account by clicking the “Create Account” option in the top menu bar and completing the form.

 These typed transcripts will help make primary sources more accessible for students, teachers, and researchers.
 This volunteer opportunity is available to students who are at least thirteen years old.